-However, the types of treats have evolved throughout the decades, starting with vanilla crème, maple cream and shortbread cookies in 1946.
+However, the types of treats have evolved throughout the decades, starting with vanilla creme, maple cream and shortbread cookies in 1946.
 It wasn’t until 1953 that the classic chocolate and vanilla-flavoured sandwich cookies first made a cameo on the sweets scene.
 Finally, in 1995, a new kid on the block was born: crunchy, chocolatey cookies with a cool mint filling.
-But one thing hasn’t changed; the cookie craze across Canada continues almost 100 years later, with over 2.3 million boxes of cookies sold in Ontario alone, just in 2014 and 2015.
+But one thing hasn’t changed; the cookie craze across Canada continues almost 100 years later, with several million boxes of cookies sold in Ontario alone.
 If the boxes were laid down on a road, it would reach from Windsor to Timmins.
 That’s a lot of cookie love!

 The best part?
 Snacking on these crunchy and creamy cookies benefits more than your belly.
 The dough (no pun intended) goes towards supporting Girl Guides of Canada’s programming, which provides opportunities for girls to discover, explore, be adventurous and make a difference, while building the leadership and life skills.

 Do you want more delicious Canadian food history?
 We roundup the history of Classic Canadian foods, from poutine to Hawaiian pizza.